-He advises companies and public bodies on competition, state aid and regulatory issues arising from disputes, transactions such as mergers or joint ventures and commercial agreements or conduct.
+He advises companies, utilities and public bodies on competition, state aid and regulatory issues arising from disputes, transactions such as mergers or joint ventures and commercial agreements or conduct.
 He has specific expertise in regulated sectors such as healthcare, communications, rail and water.

 - Acting for Geodesign in a challenge to a tender procedure for flood barriers, including a successful application for specific disclosure (junior to Sarah Hannaford QC): Geodesign Barriers Limited v The Environment Agency EWHC 1121 (TCC).

 - Acting for NATS (junior to Sarah Hannaford QC) on its successful application to maintain an automatic suspension of a tender procedure for the provision of air traffic control services to Gatwick Airport: NATS (Services) Limited v Gatwick Airport Limited EWHC 3133 (TCC).

 - Acting for the Defendant in Medical Services Limited v North West London NHS Hospital Trust on a procurement challenge relating to a tender for patient transport services, including successfully striking out part of the claim.

 - Advising a retailer on franchise agreements and the competition implication of potential merger scenarios.

 - Advising a recipient of local authority funding for the development of an innovation hub under state aid law and the Subsidy Control Act 2022.

 - Advising a public sector provider of framework services on the competition implications of forming a joint venture with another provider of similar services.